The average American checks their phone more than 50 times a day.

 Every video comes with interactive subtitles.
 Click any word for an instant definition, grammar info and useful examples.

 Once you’re done watching a video, there are flashcards and fun quizzes to reinforce everything you’ve learned.
-Since the videos are organized by genre and level, it’s easy to find the ones that work for you—but FluentU will also keep track of what you’re learning and suggest more content based on that info.
+Since the videos are organized by genre and level, it’s easy to find the ones that work for you.
+FluentU will also keep track of what you’re learning, showing you at a glance how well you’ll understand a new video without help.

 No internet?
 No problem.
 You can download audio dialogues to listen to when you’re offline.
 That means you’ll have a fun way to learn German no matter where you go!
 FluentU is available for your computer, iOS or Android device.